surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 ## Day 46 (2023-04-07 with a squinch on the 6th)

 Start thinking about multi-select and voice state.
+Push voice state up and fix up some locking on structure which we needed.
+Modify the API for selection to be more of a doselect type activity even though it just pushes to single select now.

 ## Day 45 (2023-04-06)